polterguy/phosphorusfive/core/p5.webapp/system42/components/common-widgets/uploader/README.md

           :x:/../*/_filename?value
 ```

-The above would produce something like the following.
+The above would produce something like the following, when files are dragged and dropped unto its surface, or selected by clicking the widget.

 ![alt tag](screenshots/ajax-uploader-example-screenshot.png)